Hexagram 42益Increase

 Application & adjacentQuestion shape · Hexagram 41 pair · Distributing surplus

 The canonical adjacent reading is Hexagram 41 — Decrease — the structural inverse in the King Wen sequence.
 Where Hexagram 41 names the season of focus, when energy is being consciously concentrated and the discipline is to choose the right reduction, Hexagram 42 names the season of expansion, when energy is moving outward and the discipline is to choose the right redistribution.
 The two together form the complete cycle of concentrated focus and generous expansion.
 Read with the Tuan’s framing for Decrease — 損益盈虛,與時偕行, decrease and increase, fullness and emptiness, all move with time — the pair says that knowing which season you are in is the prerequisite for either move.
 Increase in the Decrease season is wasteful; Decrease in the Increase season is timid.
-Founders and operators who keep both hexagrams in view tend to deploy windfalls more purposefully and to time the next concentration more precisely.
+Those who keep both hexagrams in view tend to deploy windfalls more purposefully and to time the next concentration more precisely.

 SynthesisYiGram Editorial